andrewflbarnes/templates/react-snowpack/README.md

 ## Build

-Build tools
-- node 14
-- pnpm 6.3.0
+For consistent results build with `node 14` and `pnpm 6.3.0` e.g.
 ```bash
 nvm use
 pnpm install
 ```

+## Tech, Frameworks and Libraries

+- node
+- snowpack
+- typescript
+- react
+- react-redux
+- redux-saga
+- reduxjs-toolkit
+- cypress
+- storybook

 ## Scripts

 ### pnpm start

 Runs the app in the development mode.
 Open http://localhost:8080 to view it in the browser.

 ### pnpm run build